 California saxophonist and composer Michael Zilber is described by NEA Jazz Master David Liebman as “one of the best players and composers around anywhere.
 Period!”
-The Canadian-born ex-New Yorker has 10 albums to his name as a leader or co-leader.
-He has also performed or recorded with many jazz luminaries over the years, including co-leading and recording in groups w Liebman, Mike Clark, Steve Smith and John Stowell, to name a few.
+The Canadian-born ex-New Yorker has 13 albums to his name as a leader or co-leader.
+He has performed, toured and/or recorded with many jazz luminaries over the years, including co-leading and recording in groups w Liebman, Mike Clark, Steve Smith and John Stowell, to name a few.
 Says ALL ABOUT JAZZ, “Zilber is one of the true masters of modern jazz saxophone, his prodigious talents evidenced by his recordings and live performances are truth.”

 After moving out to San Francisco, Zilber co-led a band with drumming great Steve Smith for eight years, releasing the top 20 recording Reimagined: Jazz Standards, Volume 1 in 2003.
 For the past decade, he has teamed up with guitar virtuoso John Stowell, most recently on 2016’s Basement Blues, which All About Jazz’s Dan McClenaghan calls “as compelling and modernistic and compelling as any group out there,” hailing Zilber as “soulful and flawless”.
 Their 2015 Origin Records recording Live Beauty, made DownBeat magazine’s “best of the year” list for 2015, as well as garnering rave reviews from JazzTimes and All About Jazz.
 This was a follow-up to the group’s Shot Through With Beauty, which NPR jazz critic Andrew Gilbert picked as a top 10 record of the year.
 On Turning Ten: The Billy Collins Project, providing musical settings for the American Poet Laureate’s poems, was hailed by famed jazz journalist Bill Milkowski as a “work of art of the highest order.”